 Patricia and Simon: “The most difficult thing about wedding planning during the pandemic was the uncertainty.
-We were never quite sure what the rules would be or what might change so it was difficult to make firm plans.
+We were never sure what the rules were or what might change so it was difficult to make firm plans.
 I found it especially difficult when it came to figuring out the guest list and booking vendors.
-Since we got married mid-summer we benefitted from the restrictions being eased as cases went down but we were needing to send out invites and book our vendors before we knew for sure how many people would be allowed to attend.”
+We benefited from eased restrictions, but had to send invites and book vendors before knowing the allowed attendance.”

 Emilia and Mitch: “The timeline.
 I had more than half of our original wedding planned by the first lockdown.
-When people started to cancel/postpone their weddings, I didn’t plan anything else for months, because we just had literally no idea what to expect – we didn’t know if we were going to be allowed 5 or 150 guests.
-By the time we were pretty confident that we would be able to have up to 100 people gather outdoors on our date, I had about 2 months to plan the whole thing, which really just wasn’t enough time.
-It was a very DIY wedding and I did my best to organize everything and everyone, but it was a very stressful and very last-minute planning experience and that was super frustrating because I like to over-prepare.
-I had to let go of some ideas the day before, because we just did not have the time to make them happen.”
+When people started to cancel/postpone their weddings, I didn’t plan anything else for months.
+We didn’t know if we were going to be allowed 5 or 150 guests.
+By the time we were confident about having a 100-person outdoor gathering, we had only 2 months to plan.
+Not enough time to plan the wedding.

 Lori and Michael: “The hardest part was probably making a decision that we wanted to get married while knowing that our loved ones were not able to be there with us!
-We got married in the middle of a pandemic and we were not able to celebrate that day with Michael’s parents in another province.
+We married without the ability to celebrate with Michael’s parents in another province.
 My parents were on the other side of the world.
-Making that decision was so hard – but we didn’t want the pandemic to interfere with our life that it had already had!
+Making that decision was so hard, but we didn’t want the pandemic to interfere with our lives even more!
 So we decided just to go for it.
-God we are glad that we did it because we couldn’t have waited another year.”
+God, we are glad that we did it because we couldn’t have waited another year.”

 Blayne and Jason: “Definitely the unknowns.
-We changed our date 4 times because we couldn’t figure out when would be the best time in terms of restrictions.
-We also had to cut our guest list and at one point had cut it to 20 people but our family was unhappy with that.
+We changed our date 4 times!
+It was hard to figure out when would be the best time in terms of restrictions.
+We also had to cut our guest list and at one point had cut it to 20 people.
 It was very difficult to balance everyone’s wishes and the restrictions all at the same time.”

 2. What turned out better than you expected?

 Emilia and Mitch: “The reception was perfect.
 My parents did a beautiful job of decorating the backyard, and there were twinkle lights everywhere.
-We ordered Thai food and hung out with our bridal party, immediate families, and best friends all night (and we got to spend so much more time with the people we are closest to because we had 30 reception guests instead of the originally planned 170).
-We all got tested before the wedding, so it was the one night without social distancing that whole year, which made everything extra special.”
+We ordered Thai food and hung out with our bridal party, immediate families, and best friends all night (and we got to spend so much more time with the people we were closest to because we had 30 reception guests instead of the originally planned 170).
+We all got tested before the wedding, so it was the one night without social distancing the whole year, which added an extra special touch to everything.”

 Hazel and Mark: “I would’ve loved to have a large wedding with our loved ones but our small and intimate wedding was better than I expected.
-We saved a lot of money with having a smaller wedding and resulted to having enough money to get a place of our own.
+We saved a lot of money by having a smaller wedding which resulted in having enough money to get a place of our own.
 I think if we had a large wedding, we probably would not be able to get a place to call our own.”

 3. Based on your experience, what advice would you give to couples who are planning their wedding during the pandemic?

 Patricia and Simon: “If you are planning your wedding now there are a few pieces of advice that I would share.
-First, a zoom wedding is not as bad as you might think.
-We had some friends and family join us for the ceremony through zoom and while it may not be ideal, it made it possible for them to be there and witness our marriage.
-It also made it possible for international family to attend who may not have been able to travel here for our original wedding.
-We made a point of saving certain things for zoom guests only so they still felt included.
-For example, we cut our cake indoors in front of our zoom guests while our in-person guests enjoyed some music outside.
+First, a Zoom wedding is not as bad as you might think.
+We had some friends and family join us for the ceremony through Zoom and while it may not be ideal, it made it possible for them to be there and witness our marriage.
+It also made it possible for international families to attend who may not have been able to travel here for our original wedding.
+We made a point of saving certain things for Zoom guests only so they still felt included.
+For example, we cut our cake indoors in front of our Zoom guests while our in-person guests enjoyed some music outside.

 Finally, enjoy the fact that you are off the hook.
-Expectations around weddings, especially weddings during COVID, are really changing.
+Expectations around weddings, especially weddings during COVID-19, are always changing.
 That allows the day to feel a little more casual and laid back than it might have been otherwise.
 Take advantage!
-We started our wedding say with some yoga and stretching.
+We started our wedding day with some yoga and stretching.
 I never would have been able to enjoy a relaxed morning if we had the wedding we had been planning pre-pandemic.”

 4. Is there anything that you would do differently?

 Emilia and Mitch: “I don’t think there’s anything (realistic) that I would have done differently.
-I will say that both me and my husband had American bridesmaids/groomsmen who weren’t able to be at the wedding in person, and that was super sad.
-Overall, our wedding was the best day, and because of the pandemic, we did miss out on some really important experiences at the same time.
-We are going to try to get creative with some of those experiences, like having your whole community gather together – just because they are typically a part of a wedding doesn’t mean they can’t happen outside of a wedding.
+Both my husband and I had American bridesmaids and groomsmen who couldn’t be with us in person, which was really sad.
+Despite the pandemic, our wedding was the best day, but we did miss out on some crucial experiences.
+We plan to get creative with those experiences, by having our entire community come together.
+Just because they’re usually part of a wedding doesn’t mean they can’t happen outside of it.

 I wouldn’t change the way that we did our wedding, because it was unique and special and we got married surrounded by people we love.We set our wedding date a year before the pandemic started, but it turned out to be the perfect date.

-We were super lucky and our experiences would have been very different if we had had a 5 or 10 person gathering limit, and I struggled a lot with the possibility of not having our immediate families and our bridal party with us on our wedding day.
+We were super lucky and our experiences would have been very different if we had had a 5 or 10-person gathering limit, I struggled a lot with the possibility of not having our immediate families and our bridal party with us on our wedding day.
 All of my feelings about the pandemic wedding changed once we were allowed to gather about 30 people.
-We also got married the last weekend before the 100-person limit dropped to 25, and if that had happened a week earlier, we would have had to call about 60 extended family members that attended the ceremony to uninvite them.
-Overall, there were so many frustrating things about planning a wedding during a pandemic, but we did get really lucky in the end.”
+We tied the knot just before the 100-person limit decreased to 25.
+If it had happened a week earlier, we would’ve had to uninvite around 60 extended family members.
+Planning a pandemic wedding was quite frustrating, but we ended up being fortunate in the end.

 Uncertainty, unknown and flexibility: These are three words which describe planning a wedding during the pandemic.
 But as you can see, all the weddings turned out better than expected.
-By the end of the day, the most important thing is the celebration of your love with your partner and being able to cherish every moment with you loved ones, even if your wedding day looks different than you were planned.
+The key is celebrating your love with your partner even if your wedding day comes out differently.